mrc-ide/PhyDyn/README.md

 ## Distribution and Installation

 The latest version of the package (**v1.3.1**) has been compiled against BEAST v2.5.0.
-It will be available from the Beast repository soon.
+It is now be available from the Beast repository.

 The package (v.1.3.1) can also be installed by hand or, alternatively, examples can be run using  PhyDyn's standalone version.